 Paraquat poisoningParaquat lung

-Paraquat (dipyridylium) is a highly toxic weed killer once promoted by the United States for use in Mexico to destroy marijuana plants.
-Research found that this herbicide was dangerous to workers who applied it to the plants.
+Paraquat (dipyridylium) is a highly toxic weed killer (herbicide).
+In the past, the United States encouraged Mexico to use it to destroy marijuana plants.
+Later, research showed this herbicide was dangerous to workers who applied it to the plants.

 This article discusses the health problems that can occur from swallowing or breathing in Paraquat.

-In the United States, Paraquat is classified as "restricted commercial use," and people must obtain a license to use the product.
+In the United States, Paraquat is classified as "restricted commercial use."
+People must obtain a license to use the product.

 Breathing in Paraquat may cause lung damage and can lead to a disease called Paraquat lung.
 Paraquat causes damage to the body when it touches the lining of the mouth, stomach, or intestines.
 You can get sick if Paraquat touches a cut on your skin.
-Paraquat may also damage the kidneys, liver, and esophagus.
+Paraquat may also damage the kidneys, liver, and esophagus (the tube food goes down from your mouth to your stomach).

-If Paraquat is swallowed, death can rapidly occur.
-Death may occur from a hole in the esophagus, or from acute inflammation of the mediastinum, the area that surrounds the major blood vessels and airways in the middle of the chest.
+If Paraquat is swallowed, death can quickly occur.
+Death may occur from a hole in the esophagus, or from severe inflammation of the area that surrounds the major blood vessels and airways in the middle of the chest.

 - Burns in throat